opsani/servox/README.md

 (e.g. you may want to connect to multiple discrete Prometheus services) or may not be used at all (e.g. you have a New Relic connector in the container image but aren't using it).
 * **CLI** - The CLI provides the primary interface for interacting with the servo.
-The CLI is modular and contains a number of root level commands and a registered subcommand for each active connector.
-Common actions include `schema`, `validate`, `describe`, `version`, etc. Each action is implemented as an Event and are mounted contextually at the root CLI and as nested subcommands.
-For example, if you invoke `servo schema` you will get an output of the JSON Schema for the entire servo with each connector registered under its config key (more on this later).
-If you had the Prometheus connectors active, then `servo prometheus schema` would display the JSON Schema specific to the Prometheus connector.
+The CLI is modular and contains a number of root level commands and connectors can optionally register additional commands.
+Most of the root level commands are driven through the event subsystem and connectors which respond to the relevant events will automatically become accessible through the CLI.
+For example, executing `servo schema` will emit a complete JSON Schema document for the assembly while `servo schema kubernetes` will emit a JSON Schema specific to the Kubernetes connector.

 ### Environment Variables & Dotenv